Key Takeaways

 Other markers of iron handling also showed links, which suggests that iron dysregulation may add to insulin resistance and blood sugar strain in some people (Kunutsor et al., 2013; Liu et al., 2020; Podmore et al., 2016).

-This does not mean iron is “bad.”
-It means too much stored iron, poor iron handling, or the wrong pattern on lab tests may sit beside other risk factors such as liver stress, inflammation, and rising fasting glucose.
-In real life, that makes iron status worth looking at as part of the full picture.
+Too much stored iron, poor iron handling, or the wrong pattern on lab tests may sit beside other risk factors such as liver stress, inflammation, and rising fasting glucose.

 Copper Status